 This is another financial instrument used by the RBI to control the supply of money in the nation.
 In case the RBI is falling short on money, they can always ask commercial banks to pitch in with funds and offer them great reverse repo rates in return.
 This gives banks and other financial institutions the opportunity to earn profit on excess funds.

 5 Major differences between Repo Rate and Reverse Repo Rate

 Besides the way these rates work, there are other differentiators you should know of:

 - A high repo rate helps drain excess liquidity from the market, whereas a high reverse repo rate helps inject liquidity into the economic system.

 - The repo rate is always higher than the reverse repo rate.

-- While repo rate is used to control inflation, reverse repo rate is used to control money supply in the market.
+- Repo rate is used to control inflation and reverse repo rate is used to control the money supply.

 To conclude, the major difference between these two is that an increase in the repo rate will make commercial banks borrow less.
 Whereas an increase in the reverse repo rate will allow commercial banks to transfer more funds to RBI, which contributes to the money supply.